mozman/ezdxf/docs/source/addons/meshex.rst

 .. warning::

-    The meshes created with the addon :mod:`ezdxf.addons.pycsg` are usually not suitable for export because they often violate the vertex-to-vertex rule:
+    The meshes created by the :mod:`ezdxf.addons.pycsg` add-on are usually not suitable for export because they often violate the vertex-to-vertex rule:
     A vertex of a face cannot lie on the edge of another face.
     This was one of the reasons to create this addon to get an interface to